 - 74D Reclass at Fort Leonard Wood, MO

-I had the pleasure of working with multiple civilian agencies, to include: fire departments, HazMat teams, and local/state/federal law enforcement.
+I enjoyed working with multiple civilian agencies, including fire departments, HazMat teams, and local, state, and federal law enforcement.

 Fifth | Final Duty Station: